suryamondal/ssh-and-github/README.md

 ## The contents

-The following keeps the `SSH` to stop failing if the terminal is kept idle too long.
+Add to the following in the `~/.ssh/config` file to keeps the `SSH` to stop failing if the terminal is kept idle too long.
 ```
 ServerAliveInterval 60
 ```